-- Have you observed your vendor's data erasure process? - ✓ Have you visited its facilities? - Do you know which data erasure tools it uses? - Do you have reports that show every serial number and whether the erasure was successful or not? - Have its employees received proper training and background checks?
+- ► Have you observed your vendor's data erasure process? - ► Have you visited the vendor's facilities? - ▶ Do you know which data erasure tools the vendor uses? - ▶ Do you have reports that show every serial number and whether the erasure was successful or not? - ► Have the vendor's employees received proper training and background checks?

-That's a lot to look into and it can consume a significant amount of time and effort to do so.
-Partnering with a vendor that has been certified by a third-party industry organization ensures that work has been done for you.
+Partnering with a vendor that has been certified by a third-party industry organization ensures the work has been done for you.
 In the realm of data destruction, one of the most reliable certifications to look for is from the National Association for Information Destruction (NAID).
 NAID provides the only third-party certification that focuses exclusively on information security, and it performs both a scheduled and a surprise audit each year on the organizations it certifies.

-NAID AAA certification is viewed as an industry-leading certification for data sanitization.
-If you use a NAID-certified IT asset disposition vendor, you can be sure that it meets the highest standards for data security and its entire disposition process has been documented.
+The NAID AAA certification is viewed as an industry-leading certification for data sanitization.
+If you use a NAID certified IT asset disposition vendor, you can be sure that it meets the highest standards for data security and its entire disposition process has been documented.